Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 Reverse mentoring involves junior employees acting as mentors to senior leaders or executives.

 This type of mentorship allows leaders to get a new perspective on rising trends in areas of technology or the future of work.
-Additionally, this type of mentorship helps create more understanding among employees from diverse backgrounds.
+Additionally, this type of mentorship topic helps create more understanding among employees from diverse backgrounds.

 Discussion topics for reverse mentoring

-Below is a list of discussion topics for reverse mentorships.
+Below is a list of discussion topics for reverse mentorships:

 - The differences in viewpoints different generations have on the workplace